Your 2023 9-Point SEO Checklist

 Local SEO is the practice of listing your business with different directories online so you can promote your brand to local potential customers.

-We’ll cover the four biggest sources in this SEO checklist, though there are thousands of local SEO outlets in the world.
+We’ll cover the best sources in this local SEO checklist, though there are tons of ways to optimize for local search.

 Google Business Profile lets you add your name, address, phone number, and hours of operation to Google’s database of companies.